pinkbunkadoo/floaty/readme.md

 <h3>Installation</h3>

-Floaty requires Electron https://electronjs.org/ to run at the moment.
+Floaty requires Electron to run at the moment.
 A standalone build is coming.
+See https://electronjs.org/ for further instructions.

 <h3>Getting started</h3>